Need help? We are available to speak to you 7 days a weekRead More

 Future visa pathways

-If you are not eligible under the family violence provisions, Australian Migration Lawyers can also discuss and find other best visa options for you and your family.
+If you are not eligible under the family violence provisions, Australian Migration Lawyers can also discuss and find other best visa options for you and your other family members.

 Benefits of using Australian Migration Lawyers for Partner visa applications

-The team at Australian Migration Lawyers have extensive experience in Australian migration law.
-We are proud to work with a range of clients with high levels of success across and we do not shy away from complex cases.
-At Australian Migration Lawyers, one of our key goals is to facilitate access to justice and we do this by representing individuals who entrust us with carriage of their migration affairs.
+The team at Australian Migration Lawyers has extensive experience in Australian migration law and family violence law.
+We are proud to work with a range of clients with high levels of success, and we do not shy away from complex cases, even those of family violence.
+At Australian Migration Lawyers, one of our key goals is to facilitate access to justice and we do this by representing individuals who entrust us with carriage of their migration affairs as well as deeply personal family violence matters.

-• Our team is made up of qualified Australian lawyers who are capable of assisting your visa application, understanding your eligibility and advising on the best migration options and strategies available to you.
+• Our team is made up of qualified Australian lawyers who are capable of assisting your visa application, or family violence case, understanding your eligibility and advising on the best migration options and strategies available to you.

-• As lawyers, we strive to ensure that your application is compliant with all legislative requirements.
+• As lawyers, we strive to ensure that your application is compliant with all legislative requirements in your family violence case.

-• We assist you with preparing your application all the way through to the grant of your visa, including working with you to action any additional requests from the Department of Home Affairs.
+• We assist you with preparing your application all the way through to the grant of your visa on the grounds of family violence, including working with you to action any additional requests from the Department of Home Affairs.

-Where possible, we work on a fixed-fee basis rather than billing hourly to provide our clients with certainty about the total costs associated with their application.
-We offer flexibility for our clients with instalment options available in some cases.
+Where possible, we work on a fixed-fee basis rather than billing hourly to provide our clients for family violence with certainty about the total costs associated with their application.
+We offer flexibility for our family violence clients with installment options available in some cases.

-Book a free consultation with one of our qualified lawyers to get a quote.
+Book a free consultation with one of our qualified lawyers to get a quote on your family violence case.

 Visa application process